Curve DAO Token Price Hits $0.79 on Exchanges (CRV)

-Curve DAO Token (CRV) traded up 2.8% against the US dollar during the 1-day period ending at 0:00 AM ET on July 3rd.
-Curve DAO Token has a total market cap of $688.26 million and approximately $36.21 million worth of Curve DAO Token was traded on exchanges in the last day.
-One Curve DAO Token token can currently be bought for approximately $0.79 or 0.00002553 BTC on major cryptocurrency exchanges.
-In the last week, Curve DAO Token has traded 15.5% higher against the US dollar.
+Curve DAO Token (CRV) traded up 1.3% against the dollar during the 1-day period ending at 20:00 PM Eastern on July 9th.
+In the last week, Curve DAO Token has traded up 3.3% against the dollar.
+Curve DAO Token has a total market capitalization of $687.09 million and approximately $24.02 million worth of Curve DAO Token was traded on exchanges in the last day.
+One Curve DAO Token token can now be purchased for approximately $0.79 or 0.00002625 BTC on major cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.